geopm/geopm/service/docs/source/geopm.7.rst

 https://github.com/geopm/geopm/issues

-Also, consider porting your job launch command into the ``geopmpy.launcher`` module and submitting a change request as described in :doc:`contrib`.
+Also, consider porting your job launch command into the :py:mod:`geopmpy.launcher` module and submitting a change request as described in :doc:`contrib`.

-If the job launch application is not supported by the ``geopmpy.launcher`` the recommended method is to use the environment variables described in this man page including the ``GEOPM_CTL`` environment variable.
+If the job launch application is not supported by the :py:mod:`geopmpy.launcher` the recommended method is to use the environment variables described in this man page including the ``GEOPM_CTL`` environment variable.
 If you use the *application* launch method, then you also need to launch the